timakro/teeworlds-server-info/README.md

 After the function returns each server array contains the `response` key.
 It is true if we got a response from the server.
-In that case this server array is also guaranteed to contain all of the keys mentioned in the table above, as well as a `clients` key which stores a indexed array of client arrays with the keys shown above.
+In that case this server array is also guaranteed to contain all of the keys mentioned in the table above, as well as a `clients` key which stores an indexed array of client arrays with the keys shown above.

-For a full working example can be found in the demo.php file.
+A full working example can be found in the demo.php file.

 ## License
 [GPLv3](https://www.gnu.org/licenses/gpl-3.0.html)